drone/docs/content/pipeline/docker/syntax/trigger.md

 <!-- # By Instance

 The instance trigger limits step execution based on the Drone instance hostname.
-This can be useful if you have multiple Drone instances configured for a single repository, sharing the same yaml file, and want to limit steps by instance.
+This can be useful if you have multiple Drone instances configured for a single repository, sharing the same yaml file, and want to limit pipeline execution by instance.

 {{< highlight text "linenos=table,linenostart=12" >}}
 trigger: